nolandda/misc/README.md

-# misc
+# My miscellaneous code
-Examples, Useful Helper Functions I Rewrite Over and Over, Small Code Snippets That Might Be Useful, Et Cetera
+Examples, useful helper functions I rewrite over and over, small code snippets that might be useful, et cetera.

-A major design goal of these is to have as few dependencies on libraries other than libc as possible to enable them to be rapidly integrated into many embedded systems.
+A major design goal of these is to have as few dependencies other than libc / standard UNIX system calls as possible to enable them to be rapidly integrated into many embedded systems.

 ## xplatform_endian
 Convert/serialize fixed width integer types to big-endian byte